qLSLab/ExTaxsI/README.md

 * uploading file from external sources containing taxonomy lists.

 It's possible to do 3 types of interactive plots:
-* scatterplot: uses taxonomy as input to produce a graph that indicates the quantity of each individual taxonomic unit and which taxons are present;
+* ScatterPlot: uses taxonomy as input to produce a graph that indicates the quantity of each individual taxonomic unit and which taxons are present;
 ![alt text](https://github.com/qLSLab/extaxi/blob/master/images/aves%20scatterplot%20COX1.png)
-* sunburst: uses taxonomy but creates an expansion pie that allows to explore taxonomy in depth with less weight on the quantity of each individual taxonomic unit;
+* SunBurst: uses taxonomy but creates an expansion pie that allows to explore taxonomy in depth with less weight on the quantity of each individual taxonomic unit;
 ![alt text](https://github.com/qLSLab/extaxi/blob/master/images/sunburst%20odonata.png)
-* worldmap: uses the phylogeographic data to produce a map indicating the position of each individual species;
+* world map: uses the phylogeographic data to produce a map indicating the position of each individual species;
 ![alt text](https://github.com/qLSLab/extaxi/blob/master/images/worldmap.png)

 Output file format: html